redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.facts.md

 2. Indentation and Alignment

-    - Indentation in HTML coding enhances the readability of the code.
+    - Indentation and alignment in HTML coding enhances the readability of the code.

-    - Indentation should reflect logical structure.
+    - Indentation should reflect a logical structure.
 An element should match the same indentation level as the opening tag.

     - Indent the contents of the element between the opening tag and the closing tag.

-    - Do not use unnecessary indentation and blank lines, only indent elements base on logical structure of indentation level.
+    - Do not use unnecessary indentation and blank lines, only indent elements base on its indentation level.

+    - The code below shows proper indentation and alignment.

 Code:
 ```html